developerforce/salesforce-slack-starter-kit/README.md

 3. **Salesforce ConnectedApp deployment**

 Both the JWT Bearer and the Web Server flows need a connected app to be deployed to Salesforce.
 We use the same connected app for both flows.
 In the case of JWT bearer flow, a consumer key and a digital certificate is needed.
 In the case of Web Server flow, a consumer key, consumer secret and a callback URL are needed.
-All these configuration values are setup in the connected app, that we deploy to Salesforce.
+All these configuration values are autogenerated and setup in the connected app, that we deploy to Salesforce.

 4. **Heroku Bolt Node.js app creation and deployment**